anepoti71/silent-threshold-encryption/README.md

 - Improved inline comments and docstrings throughout the codebase

 ## Overview
 * [`src/setup`](src/setup.rs): Contains an implementation for sampling public key pairs and aggregating keys of a chosen committee.
 Also contains the `partial_decryption` method which is essentially a BLS signature.
-Note that the `get_pk` method runs in quadratic time.
-This can be reduced to linear time by preprocessing commitments to lagrange polynomials.
+The `lagrange_get_pk` method uses preprocessed commitments to Lagrange polynomials for O(n) per-key generation.
+For generating all n keys, use `batch_lagrange_get_pk` which leverages parallel processing for better performance.
 * [`src/encryption`](src/encryption.rs): Contains an implementation of the `encrypt` method for the silent threshold encryption scheme.
 * [`src/decryption`](src/decryption.rs): Contains an implementation of `agg_dec` which gathers partial decryptions and recovers the message.